-For middle school boys, the prospect of being interviewed for admission to a junior boarding school can be nerve-wracking.
-If your son is in this position, he might be thinking about how much is riding on the interview—your expectations, his future—or how intimidating it will be to impress an adult or several adults with his untested conversation skills.
+Middle school boys usually don’t know what to expect in a boarding school interview.
+In fact, the prospect of being interviewed for admission to a junior boarding school can be nerve-wracking.
+He is likely thinking about how much is riding on the interview—your expectations, his future—or how intimidating it will be to impress an adult (or several adults) with his untested conversation skills.

 As a parent, you might be nervous, too.
-Here are three ways you can help your son prepare for a successful interview.
+Here is a bit of what you can expect in a boarding school interview and three ways you can help your son prepare for success.

-That’s the approach we take here at The Fessenden School in West Newton, Mass.
+That’s the approach we take here at The Fessenden School, a junior (middle school) boarding school in West Newton, Mass.
 We know it can be difficult for boys to relax when faced with having to make a good impression during a three-hour meeting with a complete stranger, so we try to set them at ease by starting the “interview” with a tour of the campus.

 During the tour, we find boys start seeing things that interest them and naturally ask questions.
 This gives us the opportunity to hear from the boy and get to know him under less formal circumstances.

-Most parents come with lots of questions to junior boarding school admissions interviews, but it’s important that your son does, as well.
+Boarding school interview questions aren’t one-sided.
+Most parents realize that and come with lots of their own questions to admissions interviews, but it’s important that your son does, as well.
 The questions a boy asks during our conversations on tour, or in the office afterward, can tell us a lot about whether or not he’ll be a good fit for our school.

 We want to see boys take ownership of the school search process.
 Do they understand the differences between the schools they’re visiting?
 Can they articulate what is most important to them with regard to the academic, social, and athletic fit?
 Do they have a sense of what their decision could mean to them over the next few years and beyond?